 Golf: Fine weather greets early starters on Masters Sunday

-The final round of the Masters started in fine weather on Sunday with only an outside chance of play being interrupted by afternoon storms at Augusta National.

-AUGUSTA, Ga.: The final round of the Masters started in fine weather on Sunday with only an outside chance of play being interrupted by afternoon storms at Augusta National.
+AUGUSTA, Georgia: The final round of the Masters started in fine weather on Sunday with only an outside chance of play being interrupted by afternoon storms at Augusta National.

 Masters Sunday is always one of the most anticipated days on the golf calendar, and this year is no exception with the prospect of history in the making.